 National Museum of Scotland: This museum was massive, beautiful and has a wide-ranging collection of things to explore.

 Water of Leith: This waterway weaves through the city and we ended up following it towards Ocean Terminal.
 Ocean Terminal is a major shopping center and is also next to the Royal Yacht Britannia.
-We walked around Ocean Terminal but opted not to pay and see the Royal Yacht Britannia.
+We walked around Ocean Terminal but opted not to pay to see the Royal Yacht Britannia.
 We then headed to Mimi’s Bakehouse for afternoon tea.
+We can’t have a successful trip in Europe without having at least one tea service!
 After tea, we bussed back to our apartment and spent a quiet evening near the Royal Mile.

 That concludes our eight days in Scotland!
 We wish we had time to explore more of the Highlands and to visit Glasgow but now we have an excuse to return.
 Have any of you been to Scotland?
 What did you think?